What is a Decision Tree or Workflow?

 5. Teach the visual to the student:

 b.
-When the visual strategy comes up on your student’s screen, have a staff member close by to use prompting to teach the student to follow its direction.
-At first, you may find that students needed additional prompts from staff, then, as your student shows independence, these additional staff prompts should be faded.
+When the visual strategy comes up on your student’s screen, have a service provider close by to use prompting to teach the student to follow it's direction.
+At first, you may find that students needed additional prompts from service providers, then, as your student shows independence, these additional staff prompts should be faded.

 d.
 When learning a new skill, such as a visual, it is important to reinforce the student for providing the desired response.
 This can be done using Positivity Incentive Strategies.
 Then these additional reinforcers should be faded (see Incentive Strategies How-To Guide).